 Music was always second nature to me and a language I was familiar with at a young age.
-In the 80’s I played “the keys” in a rock band.
-Of course, I had amazing hair.
+In the ’80s, I played “the keys” in a rock band.
+Of course, I had fantastic hair.
 I was in the district, state, and national honor bands with my horn and played in the New Orleans All-City Orchestra.
 I sang in the high school choir and even had a barbershop quartet.
-I’ve been so grateful to have music in my life, and the older I get the more that rings true.
+I’ve been so grateful to have music in my life, and the older I get, the more that rings true.

 The Reluctant Teacher

 I have always been a teacher.
 I started at age one and a half with my sister, Melanie, showing her how to throw food on the floor.
-As a teenager, I taught golf lessons, junior golf clinics, swim lessons, coached the swim team, and taught lifeguard training, yet somehow I was a reluctant horn teacher when that time came around in my life.
+As a teenager, I taught golf lessons, junior golf clinics, swim lessons, coached the swim team, and taught lifeguard training, yet somehow I was a reluctant horn teacher when that time came around.

 In my freshman year of college, I got a job working on cars to pay the rent.
 I’ve had many jobs.
 In my last few years of college, I’d travel to teach private horn lessons at three high schools each week.
-This was good money and music-related so I did it along with my other jobs, while I finished school.
+This was good money and music-related, so I did it with my other jobs while I finished school.
 When our horn teacher left my last year in college, I taught my fellow horn majors and played in the faculty quintet.

 Have Horn, Will Travel

-My first concert as principal horn in an orchestra was in Pensacola, Florida and one of the most famous horn solos ever written was on the program.
+My first concert as principal horn in an orchestra was in Pensacola, Florida, and one of the most famous horn solos ever written was on the program.
 It had been on every audition I had taken so far.
-One taste of the thrill of performing this music and feeling like a living museum for Tchaikovsky and I was hooked on playing and teaching was just one of the jobs I didn’t have to do anymore.
-Now I was free to say yes to more gigs as they arose and I loved playing in a different city each weekend during the season.
+One taste of the thrill of performing this music and feeling like a living museum for Tchaikovsky, I was hooked on playing, and teaching was just one of the jobs I didn’t have to do anymore.
+Now I was free to say yes to more gigs as they arose, and I loved playing in a different city each weekend during the season.

 The maestros also appreciated me and would program music that featured the horn.
-I got to be a soloist, do recitals, and play chamber music, besides playing amazing orchestral works that challenge the horn section.
-During the summers I’d have a huge list of pieces to prepare to play for the next season.
+I got to be a soloist, do recitals, and play chamber music, besides playing notable orchestral works that challenge the horn section.
+During the summers, I’d have a massive list of pieces to prepare to play for the next season.
 Then I’d spend the year in the car driving from hotel to hotel with my mobile practice room at the ready.
 I played principal horn for orchestras in the southeast in Lafayette, Biloxi, Natchez, Mobile, Pensacola, Niceville, Fort Myers, Fort Lauderdale, Boca Raton, Mount Dora, and Hollywood, Florida.
 I put miles on my car like a trucker.
-“Have horn, will travel”, was my motto and I couldn’t say no to a chance to play.
+“Have horn, will travel” was my motto, and I couldn’t say no to a chance to play.

 A Love of Teaching is Born

-I’d travel to five different schools and teach all of their 1st and 2nd graders music.
-When they saw me walking in I felt like the swim coach again, I was the fun teacher they only saw once a week and loved.
+I’d travel to five different schools and teach all their 1st and 2nd graders music.
+When they saw me walking in, I felt like the swim coach again, and I was the fun teacher they only saw once a week and loved.
 They were sponges and loved learning new things.
 It is a great age for kids and learning.
 Ben missed it and came back after one year.
 He’s a smart guy.
-This experience gave me some wonderful insights into teaching young students about music and some important insights into myself.
-Mostly that I loved teaching!
-I cherish that year, I still have the Christmas ornaments.
+This experience gave me some beautiful insights into teaching young students about music and some important insights into myself, mostly that I loved teaching!
+I cherish that year; I still have Christmas ornaments.

 After six years of playing in Pensacola, I started teaching the horn students at The University of West Florida.
-They sent me a nice student, Ben, to whom I couldn’t say no and I was teaching private horn lessons again, this time as an experienced player ready to pass on what I was enjoying doing to others.
-It had been some time since I had taught private horn lessons and I soon realized that I wasn’t a very effective teacher.
+They sent me a friendly student, Ben, to whom I couldn’t say no, and I was teaching private horn lessons again, this time as an experienced player ready to pass on what I enjoyed doing to others.
+It had been some time since I had taught private horn lessons, and I soon realized that I wasn’t a very effective teacher.
 I couldn’t get them to do what I could do.
-I didn’t have much instruction in college and teaching the way I was taught was just not working!
+I didn’t have much instruction in college, and teaching how I was taught was not working!

 Teaching as I was Taught

-I played the inner game when I played golf, and tennis, visualizing the shots and imagining the result, instead of thinking of the body.
-This was natural and I wasn’t really aware of the body while playing.
+I played the inner game when I played golf and tennis, visualizing the shots and imagining the result instead of thinking of the body.
+This was natural, and I wasn’t aware of the body while playing.
 I hadn’t had any private horn lessons until college, and posture and my embouchure were the main focus during my lessons, not the music.
-Thinking physically of how to move the body to make the instrument play was the way I was taught, so I was taught this way too.
+Thinking physically of how to move the body to make the instrument play was how I was taught, so I was taught this way too.

-When I taught swimming lessons or golf lessons, I’d keep students from thinking too much about the body and more about the goal of pushing water or where the ball was going to go, allowing them to perform physical movements efficiently without analysis paralysis coming in and freezing the physical motions, or making them less efficient.
-I played horn that way too, at least when I was playing well.
-When I’d work up a horn part I’d listen and sing my part in my horn falsetto voice.
-It came naturally growing up in a musical family but it wasn’t until lessons with Roger Rocco and Thomas Jostlein, that I was able to understand what I was doing when I was playing.
+When I taught swimming lessons or golf lessons, I’d keep students from overthinking about the body and more about the goal of pushing water or where the ball was going to go, allowing them to perform physical movements efficiently without analysis paralysis coming in and freezing the physical motions, or making them less efficient.
+I played horn that way, too, when I played well.
+When working up a horn part, I’d listen and sing my part in my horn falsetto voice.
+It came naturally growing up in a musical family, but it wasn’t until lessons with Roger Rocco and Thomas Jostlein that I could understand what I was doing while playing.
 But I’m getting ahead of myself.